notofonts/noto-docs/src/descriptions/NotoSansPhoenician.md

-Noto Sans Phoenician is a sans serif design for texts in the historical Phoenician script.
+Noto Sans Phoenician is a unmodulated (“sans serif”) design for texts in the historical Phoenician script.
 It has multiple weights, contains 34 glyphs, and supports 33 characters.